Feds: Texas airport workers used flights to distribute meth

 Prosecutors announced Tuesday that the suspects had been arrested and each faced one count of conspiracy to possess with intent to distribute a controlled substance.

 Authorities say the scheme began in 2016.
 Investigators say the suspects used their positions to bypass security and place the meth on flights.
-They allegedly had 145 lbs.
-(66 kilograms) of the drug transported to various domestic destinations.
+They allegedly had 145 pounds (66 kilograms) of the drug transported to various domestic destinations.

 The bulk of the meth was sent to Newark, New Jersey, while other shipments were flown to Phoenix and Charlotte, North Carolina.